 The registered keeper of the vehicle can expect to receive a charge notice.
 It will contain details of the alleged contravention, details of the vehicle and three photographs that in the authority's opinion establish the contravention.

 The charge is £60, however we will accept a reduced amount of £30 where we receive payment within 14 days of the date of issue.
-Details of how to pay are shown on the Notice.
+Payment may be made here.

 There is a right of appeal.
 The regulations set out the grounds on which the registered keeper can make representations to us; these are listed on the charge notice.